 If the Smith and Wesson gun - bike crossover seems strange, remember BSA, best known for bikes, motorised and otherwise, stands for Birmingham Small Arms.
 BSA was originally, and is still, a gun manufacturer.
 During the 2nd World War, the company made both precision firearms and folding bikes for the parachute forces.

 Trials of electric bikes by the police have occurred sporadically from around 2007 with mixed feedback.
 However in summer 2008 North Wales Police (Central Division) bought 14 Wisper 905se electric bikes to add to the 3 Powercruisers in Wrexham (Eastern Division).
 As the technology improves, interest in this option may well increase.
-City of London trialed a Wisper 906xc Tourer for a year having approached the manufacturer at the 2010 Cycle Show in London.
 Edinburgh paramedics began a trial of Trek Valencia+ bikes in summer 2010.
 Initial reaction was positive, with one paramedic saying, "comparing last year on the mountain bike with this year on the electric bike, I'd say I've probably cut one or two minutes off my response time".
 In October 2013 plans for around 100 electric bikes to be offered to London police were announced by the Mayor's office, which would certainly represent the biggest trial so far.
 A full timetable and pilot plan should be published by the in early January.
 Sponsorship is likely to form part of this initiative.

 The kit that goes with the bikes is the clothes (shorts, waterproofs, flourescent tops, gloves, shoes etc), bags and racks, sirens, marked helmets, locks and other optional extras.
 Police bikes have been able to use blue flashing lights since legislation in October 2005.
 An additional expense likely to be overlooked is maintenance; Essex police have taken a force-wide approach in estimating a budget of £36,000 for maintenance of their 240 or so bikes for 2010/11 [March 2010].